IPO explanation ft. Arm Holdings

 The raging topic around AI development is now crossing oceans as Arm’s Holding, based in Cambridge, UK, is entering the chip manufacturing frenzy in the US.
 The company just submitted an F-1 registration statement to the SEC as it prepares for an IPO on the Nasdaq Global Select Market.

 What does Arm Holdings do?
-It is a company that licenses its IP (intellectual property) through software to other companies who take it and design/manufacture chips.
-So chips are designed and created using Arm’s technology, which shows off its advanced tech plans, and everyone wants a piece.
+Arm Holding is a company that licenses its IP (intellectual property) through software to other companies who take it and design/manufacture chips.
+Chips are designed and created using Arm’s technology.
+This shows off its advanced tech plans, and now everyone wants a piece.

 Supposedly, all the major tech companies want to become initial anchor investors for the company’s IPO.
 What should you do?

-IPOs can be dangerous, but this one might be different.
-With the fight over who will take the lead in AI technology, Arm Holdings will play a significant role, so it AUTOMATICALLY means it’ll be profitable, right?
+IPOs can be dangerous, but this one is potentially different.
+With the fight over who will take the lead in AI technology, Arm Holdings will play a significant role.
+So it automatically means it will be profitable, right?
 Maybe…

 The Timeline: